opencl-pure/middleCL/README.md

 # pure
 This is real fork of [Zyko0's opencl](https://github.com/Zyko0/go-opencl), big thank.
-My modification call [pureCL](https://github.com/opencl-pure/pureCL) as button layer. <br>
+My modification call [pureCL(simplyfy Zyko0's opencl)](https://github.com/opencl-pure/pureCL) as button layer. <br>
 This package provide higher level wrapper to OpenCL, that means it provide GO error handling, handle OpenCL errors to GO errors, but still it is near 1:1 wrapper